 This eBook requires no passwords or activation to read.
 We customize your eBook by discreetly watermarking it with your name, making it uniquely yours.

 Also available in other formats.

 Register your product to gain access to bonus material or receive a coupon.

 Using the open source R language, you can build powerful statistical models to answer many of your most challenging questions.
 R has traditionally been difficult for non-statisticians to learn, and most R books assume far too much knowledge to be of help.
-R for Everyone is the solution.
+R for Everyone, Second Edition, is the solution.